 Mandy Sanghera, Global Diversity Adviser – As an international human rights activist, since 1990, Mandy Sanghera has been supporting victims and survivors of honour-based violence and cultural abuse such as female genital mutilation, and forced marriages.
 Mandy Sanghera is a multiple award-winning philanthropist, independent community global consultant and global campaigner.
 She is an international human rights activist and motivational Ted x speaker, who has travelled all over the world to empowering and motivating others.

-Graham Howell, Commissioning Editor – A mental health advocate, Graham firmly believes that mental health important, so important that we should all do our part in helping to destigmatise mental health concerns.
+Graham Howell, Commissioning Editor – A mental health advocate, Graham firmly believes that mental health is important, so important that we should all do our part in helping to destigmatise mental health concerns.
 As the Commissioning Editor, he invites people who have mental health stories to write for Psychreg.
 He also manages the social media presence of Psychreg.

 Dale Burden, Mental Health Correspondent – Dale holds a dual honours degree in psychology and neuroscience from Keele University.
 He later on completed two further counselling courses.
 With seven years experience of working in the healthcare sector (mainly with people who display challenging behaviour, learning difficulties, and dementia), Dale shares a wealth of information with his articles on mental health.
 Dale also uses goal-oriented techniques to help people set their own goals